hexylena/gtn-slack-bot/api/templates/messages/welcome-gtn.md

 :arrow_forward: **Welcome & Course Logistics** :arrow_forward:

-Check out the instructions on the [course webpage](https://gallantries.github.io/video-library/events/gcc2022/training-day.html) which will go over all of the logisitics for this week.
+Check out the instructions on the [course webpage](<COURSE_WEBSITE>) which will go over all of the logisitics for this event.

 :computer: **Doing the tutorials** :computer: